aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-image-export/exporting-3d-images-to-pdf/_index.md

 ### Step 4: Save as PDF (Generate PDF from 3D Model)

-Finally, specify the output path and save the image as a PDF.
-The file will contain a rasterized view of your 3‑D model.
+`Save` method on the `Image` object writes the rasterized content to the specified PDF file, producing a ready‑to‑share document.

 ```csharp
 MyDir = MyDir + "Export3DImagestoPDF_out.pdf";
 cadImage.Save(MyDir, pdfOptions);
 ```

-## Common Issues and Solutions
+## Common issues and solutions

 | Issue | Reason | Fix |
 |-------|--------|-----|